TonyGen/10remote-cpp/README.md

 # Remote Procedure Call

-A few things make this library different than other RPC libraries available for C++.
+A few things make this library different from other RPC libraries available for C++.

 1. Procedures do not have to be registered ahead of time at the server.
 The client can call any C++ function that is installed on the server.
 Installed means the library (.so file) and it header files exists on the server.
-This means the client has to specify the library and header that defines the function he wants to call.
+This allows easy dynamic loading and execution of new code.
+The tradeoff is the client has to specify the library and header where the function is defined.

 2. Both the client and server must be written in C++.
 This restriction alleviates the need for an interface description language (IDL).